Using Link Building for Long-Term SEO Success

 Here are the steps you need to size up your competition and create compelling content:

-2. Next, gather a list of sites that are currently ranking in the top 10, using the list of keywords that you have made.
-AccuRanker’s Live SERP tracker tool lets you collect a list of pages that appear in any country supported by Google, with any searchable keyword.
+Next, gather a list of sites that are currently ranking in the top 10, using the list of keywords that you have made.
+AccuRanker’s SERP checker tool lets you collect a list of pages that appear in any country supported by Google, with any searchable keyword.

 Tip: To speed up this process, you can use AccuRanker’s API.
 That way, you won’t have to copy-&-paste.

-4. Finally, test your current resources.
-Start by prioritising posts that focus on keywords with low competition.
-After you've followed these steps, you should have a solid plan mapping out how many links each post needs.
+- Finally, test your current resources.
+Start by prioritizing posts that focus on keywords with low competition.
+After you’ve followed these steps, you should have a solid plan mapping out how many links each post needs.

 Communicating your goals to your team